 A study of the basic human structure, its divisions into various functional systems and how they integrate with each other.
 The laboratory will cover the histological and physiological aspects of human systems.
-This course satisfies the Natural Sciences pillar requirement in the Liberal Studies curriculum.
 This course fulfills the requirements for social work.
 This will not count as a Prerequisite for Human Anatomy and Physiology II (BIO 245).
 Credit in both BIO 249 and BIO 240 is not allowed.
 Lecture: 3 hours per week.
 Laboratory: 2 hours per week.
 Prerequisite: BIO143 or equivalent.
+LSP: NS